Hazza3100/ReplitAio/README.md

-# Replit Generator
+# Replit Aio
-Simple Replit Account Generator with a lot of features Also included a replit aio
+Replit Aio with Account Generator and more!

 ![Screenshot](Aio.png)